-- Ménière's disease is a disorder caused by build of fluid in the chambers in the inner ear.
+- Ménière disease is a disorder caused by build of fluid in the chambers in the inner ear.

 - It causes symptoms such as vertigo, nausea, vomiting, loss of hearing, ringing in the ears, headache, loss of balance, and sweating.

-- Treatment options may depend on the severity of the disease and you should talk with your health care provider about what options are right for you.
+- Treatment choices may depend on the severity of the disease and you should talk with your healthcare provider about what choices are right for you.

 - Before your visit, write down questions you want answered.